 Ivy grows in a variety of landscaped areas, escaping to disturbed forests at a range of elevations.
 It can grow in a variety of soil types and light conditions.
-Other habitats include forest edges, fields, hedgerows and coastal areas.
+Habitats include woodlands, forest edges, riparian areas, fields, hedgerows, coastal areas, and disturbed habitats.
 Please click here to see a county level distribution map of the four listed cultivars of English ivy in Washington.

 How Does it Reproduce?

 During its juvenile stage, ivy spreads rapidly by vegetative stem growth while mature plants can also spread by seed.
 Stem and root fragments can resprout.
 On average, 70% of ivy seeds are viable and plants can produce thousands of fruits per year.

 How Do I Control It?

-Burning plants and re-sprouts at regular intervals with a blow torch will eventually deplete the plant's energy.
+Burning plants repeatedly with a blow torch can eventually deplete the plant's energy.